Burwash Parish Council is the first tier of local government and closest to the community it serves.

 On the second Tuesday of each month the Full Council meets and makes decisions as a body on behalf of the local Parish.
 You can view the agendas, minutes and associated reports on our website here.
 Members of the public are welcome to attend the meetings and there is time set aside at the beginning of each meeting for public to speak on an Agenda item.

-Burwash Parish Council has 13 seats, 12 of which are currently filled.
+Burwash Parish Council has 13 seats, with 6 current vacancies.
 If you are interested in becoming a Parish Councillor please contact the Clerk for more information.

 You can find out more about individual councillors here.

-The Parish Council has a number of Committees and Working Parties.
+The Parish Council has a number of Committees and Working Parties including Community & Events, Traffic & Transport, Environment & Maintenance and Planning.

-A Committee is made up of Parish Councillors and has delegated powers and can make some decisions within the Terms of Reference.
+A Committee is made up of Parish Councillors and has delegated powers and can make some decisions within the Terms of Reference for that committee.

 The Planning Committee usually meets on a Monday every 3 weeks.
 Current planning applications, upcoming consultations and development are discussed, along with appeals and enforcement items.